Hints for Preventing Resubmission Notices from Social Security

 To Avoid Errors Resulting from Invalid Electronic Resubmissions:

 - Ensure that the Resubmission type is the same type as version 1 of your original electronic wage file submission.

 - For example, if the original electronic file was submitted with a 512-byte length, then your electronic Resubmission file must be a 512- byte file format as well.

-See EFW2 and EFW2C for detailed file formats.
+See Specifications for Filing Forms W-2 and W-2c for detailed file formats.
 The Employer Services Liaison Officer for your region may be able to help you develop additional strategies for preventing resubmission notices.
 Liaison Office contact information is available on the Ask a Wage Reporting Expert webpage.
 Social Security encourages employers and third-party submitters to use the AccuWage software to verify the format of W-2 and W-2c wage-data files before submitting them.
 To pre-test using AccuWage Online, visit our AccuWage Online Information webpage.